| Article Summary:

 [ Q ] Is it correct that one of the major changes you made to your program, which enabled you to win the Olympia, was the elimination of junk foods from your diet?

-What I did was to clean up my eating and ate a bit better than I normally did.
+- What I did was to clean up my eating and ate a bit better than I normally did.
 It was during the pre-contest phase where I made the biggest changes.
-I increased my proteins and lowered my carbohydrates basically.
+I increased my

 [ Q ] How many grams of protein did you consume prior to these adjustments and how much did you include afterwards?